If you're a landlord, regular property inspections are important for maintaining the value and condition of your rental properties.

 3. Frequency of rental inspections

 A rental inspection should only happen every now and then.
-You typically undergo inspections when a tenant moves in, moves out, or should an issue arise during the lease.
+Inspections typically occur when a tenant moves in or moves out, or if an issue arises during the lease.
 Frequent and unnecessary inspections are illegal, so make sure inspections only occur for valid reasons.

 4. Emergency inspections

-Landlords can enter without notice in emergencies, such as when the running water breaks or a gas leak occurs, to fix the issue urgently and keep not only the unit, but the building, safe.
+Landlords can enter without notice in emergencies, such as when the running water breaks or a gas leak occurs, to fix the issue urgently and protect the unit and the building.

 5. Fair treatment